-09 Apr Successful objection to four dwellings in an isolated location in the Green Belt
+09 Apr Successful objection in the Green Belt

 The Rural Planning Practice recently submitted an objection on behalf of our clients to the proposed demolition of agricultural buildings and erection of four dwellings in Crowhurst.